awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/iccv-2021-dino-eng.md

 * Compare with other SSL frameworks
 * ViT trained with DINO - kNN classifier
-* ViT trained with DINO - discovering sementic layout
+* ViT trained with DINO - discovering semantic layout

 ### Experimental setup